 iwconfig eth0 modu auto

 modu forces the card to use a specific set of modulations.
-Modern cards support various modulations, some which are standard, such as 802.11b or 802.11g, and some proprietary.
+Modern cards support various modulations, some that are standard, such as 802.11b or 802.11g, and some proprietary.
 This command force the card to only use the specific set of modulations listed on the command line.
 This can be used to fix interoperability issues.
 The list of available modulations depend on the card/driver and can be displayed using iwlist modulation.
 Note that some card/driver may not be able to select each modulation listed independently, some may come as a group.
 You may also set this parameter to auto to let the card/driver do its best.

 Some cards may not apply changes done through wireless extensions immediately (they may wait to aggregate the changes or apply it only when the card is brought up via ifconfig).
 This command (when available) forces the card to apply all pending changes.

 This is normally not needed, because the card will eventually apply the changes, but can be useful for debugging.

 For each device which supports wireless extensions, iwconfig will display the name of the MAC protocol used (name of device for proprietary protocols), the ESSID (Network Name), the NWID, the frequency (or channel), the sensitivity, the mode of operation, the Access Point address, the bit-rate, the RTS threshold, the fragmentation threshold, the encryption key and the power management settings (depending on availability).

 The parameters displayed have the same meaning and values as the parameters you can set.
 Please refer to the previous part for a detailed explanation of them.

 Some parameters are only displayed in short/abbreviated form (such as encryption).
 You may use iwlist to get all the details.
 Some parameters have two modes (such as bitrate).
 If the value is prefixed by `=', it means that the parameter is fixed and forced to that value, if it is prefixed by `:', the parameter is in automatic mode and the current value is shown (and may change).